rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-Origin Resource Sharing (CORS)/CORS Headers/Access-Control-Allow-Origin Header.md

 The browser will then compare if `Access-Control-Allow-Origin` value is the same as the requesting website's origin, in this case `normal-website.com`, and permits the response if they match.

 The `Access-Control-Allow-Origin` also allows for multiple origins or the usage of `null` or the wildcard `*`.
 However, no browser supports multiple origins and there are restrictions on the use of the wildcard `*`:
-- Setting `Access-Control-Allow-Origin` to the wildcard `*`, then the use of credentials is not allowed.
+- When `Access-Control-Allow-Origin` is set to the wildcard `*`, it disallows the use cross-origin transfer of credentials.
 - Wildcards cannot be used within any other value.
 For example, the following header is not valid:
 ```txt
 Access-Control-Allow-Origin: *.normal-website.com